gogojjh/gogojjh.github.io/_projects/2024_icra_industry.md

 The number of attendance of ICRA has rapidly growed.
 And I have seen a significant transition of hotpot.
 This blog will show some interesting products from industry, covering data collection device, legged robot, mobile-manipulation robot, and so on.
+We have witnessed the transition in robot.
+This page wants to show interesting things.

 ### Recording
 #### Gundam